mihajm/mmstack/packages/router/core/README.md

 ### PreloadStrategy

-This is a custom Angular PreloadingStrategy that works in tandem with the mmstack `LinkDirective` (via an internal `PreloadService`) to intelligently preload lazy-loaded modules.
+This is a custom Angular PreloadingStrategy that works in tandem with the mmstack `Link` (via an internal `PreloadService`) to intelligently preload lazy-loaded modules.

 **Features**:

-- Listens for preload requests triggered by the `LinkDirective`.
+- Listens for preload requests triggered by the `Link` directive.
 - Uses advanced path matching to identify the correct route to preload, even with route parameters and matrix parameters.
 - Avoids preloading if the connection is slow (e.g., '2g' effective type) or if the user has data-saving enabled in their browser.
 - Respects a `data: { preload: false }` flag in route configurations to explicitly disable preloading for specific routes.